-To brew the best coffee cup from your Moka Pot, you need to use the right grind size.
-If you don’t, you won’t achieve the intense flavor that resembles an espresso cup.
-The best grind size for this brewing device is a little coarser than what you would use for an espresso machine.
+To brew the best coffee cup from your Moka Pot, you need to use the right grind size for the beans.

-If you grind your own coffee, you can set your grinder before the most refined setting.
+If you are grinding your own coffee you should set it to one of the most refined settings.

 Why Does Grind Size Matter For Moka Pot Coffee Brewing?

-But the grind size isn’t just determined by the brewing device.
-You also need to know the brewing process extraction rate, contact time, and flow rate.
-Here’s how these three factors affect the correct grind size for a Moka pot: extraction rate, contact time, and flow rate.
+The grind size you need isn't just determined by the brewing device.
+It's impacted by the brewing process extraction rate, contact time, and flow rate:

-Next is the contact time.
-This describes how long the grounds are in contact with the hot water.
+Contact time is how long the coffee grounds are in the hot water.
 The longer you expose the grounds to the hot water, the more extraction will occur.
 A shorter contact time extracts less coffee.